mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 - change the value of the `mosipbox_public_url` to point to the public URL in ./docker-compose.yaml where Certify service will be accessible, when using locally with ngrok create an HTTP tunnel for the port `8090`, which is the port for Certify and access the Inji Web at http://localhost:3001, to access Inji Web you may have to create another client with the Authorization service and more configuration should be required at Mimoto side

+3. While downloading credentials with `inji-web`, there are 2 modes supported.
+- First is `Continue as guest` which does not require any auth setup and works out of the box.
+This is the recommended option for quick testing.
+- Second is `Sign in with Google` which requires Google OAuth credentials to be setup.
-3. To configure your own Google Auth Credentials:
+## To configure your own Google Auth Credentials:
 - Refer to the steps documented in the `mimoto` for the same.
 [GOOGLE_AUTH_SETUP](https://github.com/mosip/mimoto/blob/master/docker-compose/README.md#how-to-create-google-client-credentials)
 - Replace the placeholders under the `mimoto-service` in the `docker-compose.yml` file with the generated credentials: